 To Add a Whitelist

 You use a whitelist to ensure that specified entities are excluded from triggering the rule.
-Whitelists can be based on geographic location, or customer-defined enrichment CSV or Context Hub list sources.
+Whitelists can be based on geographic location, in-memory enrichment, or Context Hub list sources.
 For example, if you want to create a rule that only triggers for IP addresses outside of the US, you can create a whitelist of US IP addresses.

 - After you add a meta condition, click and select Add Whitelist Condition.

 - In the EnterWhitelist Name field, select an enrichment source.
-Any enrichment source loaded from a CSV or Context Hub list, or a named window in Esper, can be used as the source for a whitelist.
+Any in-memory enrichment, Context Hub list, or a named window in Esper can be used as the source for a whitelist.

 - If you used a GeoIP source for the whitelist, ipv4 is automatically entered for the subcondition.
 Enter the meta value for the corresponding value field.
 For example, enter ipv4 is ip_src to ensure the GeoIP records are selected based upon the ip_src being found in the GeoIP lookup database.
 In addition, if you used a GeoIP source for the whitelist, you might want to add a subcondition to specify the geographic region to exclude from the rule results.
 For example, to specify that the country code must be USA, enter "CountryCode is US".

 To Add a Blacklist

 You use a blacklist to ensure that specified entities trigger the rule.
-Blacklists can be based on geographic location, or customer-defined enrichment CSV or Context Hub list sources.
+Blacklists can be based on geographic location, in-memory enrichment, or Context Hub list sources..
 For example, you can specify that the rule only includes results from Germany.

 - After you add a meta condition, click and select Add Blacklist Condition.